-Office of the Registrar King's College Wilkes-Barre, PA 18711 written authorization for release from the student.
-Exceptions include circumstances involving:
+Office of the Registrar King's College Wilkes-Barre, PA 18711

 Direct requests to view disciplinary referrals to the Associate Vice President for Student Affairs and Dean of Students at the same address.
 The records, files, or data will be made available no later than 45 days from the time the written request is received.